Amir-Ahammed/Microsoft-Cloud-Hybrid-Infrastructure/Section-1: Introduction.md

   - Log in once with your username and password to access multiple network resources you're authorized for, without needing to log in repeatedly.

 * **Integration & Compliance**
-  - **Azure AD Hybrid**: Sync with cloud services for hybrid environments.
+  - **Microsoft Entra ID**: Sync with cloud services for hybrid environments.
   - **Audit Logs**: Track security events (logins, permission changes) for compliance.

 ## 🔷 How It Works